Child Protection Policy

 5.14.
 Nipperbout has a staff Code of Conduct that outlines an acceptable level of Purple People behaviour which they are required to sign, to confirm they agree to adhere to the Code of Conduct.

 5.15.
-All Purple People are made aware that any intimate relationship between themselves and a child in their care, is not appropriate and is a misuse of a position of trust.
+All Purple People are made aware that any intimate relationship between themselves and a child in their care, is not appropriate, illegal and is a misuse of a position of trust.

-5.17.
-Nipperbout has a clear Whistleblowing policy and all Purple People are made aware of the procedures for reporting concerns about another Purple Person and/or the Company internally and externally.

 5.18.
+Nipperbout has a clear Whistleblowing policy and and all Purple People are made aware of the procedures for reporting concerns about another Purple Person and/or the Company internally and externally.

+5.19.
 All Safeguarding and Child Protection concerns are recorded in the Safeguarding Book.
 All entries are stored in line with our Privacy policy.
-Information is shared with other agencies only when it is relevant to help that agency to keep a child safe or to support a referral
+Information is shared with other agencies only when it is relevant to help that agency to keep a child safe or to support a referral.
+Reasons for sharing information or not sharing information are clearly recorded.